tetrapod00/godot-docs/tutorials/3d/lights_and_shadows.rst

 directional shadow atlas is shared between all lights.

 If the rendering limit is exceeded, lights will start popping in and out during camera movement, which can be distracting.
-Enabling **Distance Fade** on light nodes can help reduce this issue while also improving performance.
+Enabling :uiproperty:`Distance Fade` on light nodes can help reduce this issue while also improving performance.
 Splitting your meshes into smaller portions can also help, especially for level geometry (which also improves culling efficiency).